L00186208/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to GitHub learning process
 ---
+### What we will do...
+Learn about GitHub pages!